phreeghow/GoldSrc-map-sources-restored/README.md

 # GoldSrc Map Sources Restored

 This repository contains restored, cleaned, and fixed `.rmf` source files for classic GoldSrc maps.
-Maps were decompiled, manually repaired (brushwork, textures, entities), and prepared for use in editors like J.A.C.K or Valve Hammer Editor.
+Maps were decompiled, manually repaired (brushwork, textures), and prepared for use in editors like J.A.C.K or Valve Hammer Editor.

 ## Purpose